-- Conceptual significance and experimental possibilities of QFT beyond scattering theory
+- Conceptual significance and experimental possibilities of Quantum Field Theory beyond scattering theory

-- The role of observables in Quantum Gravity in light of diffeomorphism invariance and quantizatio
+- The role of observables in Quantum Gravity in light of diffeomorphism invariance and quantization

-- Axiomatization of QFT: Will practical QFT one day be replaced by a proper mathematical framework with axiomatizable foundations?
+- Axiomatization of Quantum Field Theory: Will practical Quantum Field Theory one day be replaced by a proper mathematical framework with axiomatizable foundations?

-- A critical assessment of current approaches to quantum gravity concerning unificatio
+- A critical assessment of current approaches to Quantum Gravity concerning unification

-- Theory-Experiment Wishlist: What is most urgently needed by one side from the other in order to make progres
+- Theory-experiment wishlist: What is most urgently needed by one side from the other in order to make progress?

 - Guiding questions for the next generation